J24681357/gtfbotmain/README.md

 5. As you race in Career mode, your garage cars' damage are dynamic over time.
 The longer the races are, the more probability of damages cars will take, so maintain and/or repair caes overtime.
     - 💡 As your driving level increases, the amount of damage taken will be reduced.

-## Pre Race And Pre Session Screen
- 1. In the pre-session menu, buttons and menus can be seen before staring the session.
-As detailed, these are the following options:
-    - Change Tires (Drop-down menu): Selects eligible tires from your garage car to use
-    - Start: Starts the race/session.
-(Pressing the button twice will exit from the session)
-    - Grid/Session Details: Toggles between the grid details and the track information screen
-    - Optimal Tire Usage: Auto equips the most suitable tires in appropriate weather conditions.
-⚠️ Note that if this option is off, the tire grade will be unchanged throughout the whole session.

-2. When you start, there will be a timer to wait until the session finishes and return your results.
-    - 💡 The timer progresses in real time.
-3. While the race/session is in progress, you can view the race information in the embed including the grid, current position, and track information.
-   - 💡 You can also view the status of your session by using `/status`, to receive the message link and time remaining of the session.
-4. When a race/session is completed, you will be notified via ping and the results will appear containing:
-   - Final position
-   - Points earned (Championships & Drift Trials only)
-   - Total points (Championships only)
-   - Credits earned
-   - EXP earned
-   - Mileage driven

-5. Credits & EXP are valued more in Career and Seasonal Events than other modes.
-On the contrary, license tests are valued significantly less.

 ## Experience Points System
 1. Throughout GTF2U, you can earn Experience Points (EXP) from different modes such as Career, Arcade, License Tests, Seasonal Events, and others.